 Or other appropriate legislative joint committee or committees if the state legislature does not have a JCAR.

 ALEC’s model APA has alternative procedures for a Joint Committee (or other committee) to review and act on new rules submitted to it that impose new burdens.
 One procedure (in Section 6 of the model APA) was modeled after the Congressional Review Act, which allows the committee to begin an expedited legislative process to void the rule but also meets the requirements in some states that require bicameral votes in both chambers and presentment to the executive.
-The alternative procedure (in Section 6.f of the model APA) allows the Joint Committee to take final action to void a new rule with a majority vote of the Committee itself.
-The same two alternatives exist for action on rules suspended or amended under this model bill, but with simplified outcomes set forth in Section 3(a) and (b).
+The alternative procedure (in Section 6.f of the model APA) allows the Joint Committee to take final action to void a new rule with a majority vote of the Committee itself, but states that permit final action by such committees could also empower the committee to approve final suspension or repeal of a rule.
+These same two alternatives exist for action on rules suspended or amended under this model bill, but with simplified outcomes set forth in Section 4(a) and (b).

 Adopted by the Task Forces on Civil Justice and Commerce, Insurance and Economic Development on July 17, 2020